The Mental Health Solution . com

 "Cast your burden upon the Lord and He will sustain you;

-Ninth: You have a responsibility to walk wisely.
+Eighth: You do have a responsibility to walk wisely.

 "He who trusts in his own heart is a fool, But he who walks wisely will be delivered" {Proverbs 28:26 NASB}